Mini Treacle Tarts

-- Tart dough can stay refrigerated for up to 3 days.
+- The tart dough can stay refrigerated for up to three days.
 Freeze it if you're keeping it any longer.

 - Gluten-free pie doughs tend to be drier than wheat flour doughs, meaning they are more likely to crack while shaping.
 Be careful when handling this dough.

 - Be careful not to get the filling outside of the shells.
 It will make them very hard to remove from the pan.